 To register for a course, go to the "Register" page, where you will be guided through the process.

 When can I register for Non-Degree Enrollment?

-For winter, spring and summer quarters, you may register beginning at the start of Registration Period I. For autumn quarter, registrations are accepted beginning the first Friday in August.
+For winter, spring and summer quarters, you may register beginning at the start of Registration Period I (for dates, see registration deadlines in the UW Academic Calendar.
+For autumn quarter, registrations are accepted beginning the first Friday in August.
 Because Non-Degree registration is on a space-available basis and late fees may apply, students are encouraged to submit their registration materials and payment at the earliest possible date.
 For more information on quarterly dates and deadlines, see Important Dates.